DeepCloak: Adversarial Crafting As a Defensive Measure to Cloak Processes: Background

-Adversarial attacks on classical machine learning classifiers (under both white-box and black-box scenarios) have been known for quite some time~\cite{lowd2005adversarial, laskov2010machine, huang2011adversarial, biggio2011support, zhou2012adversarial, biggio2012poisoning, biggio2013evasion, biggio2014security}.
+Adversarial attacks on classical ML classifiers (under both white-box and black-box scenarios) have been known for quite some time~\cite{lowd2005adversarial, laskov2010machine, huang2011adversarial, biggio2011support, zhou2012adversarial, biggio2012poisoning, biggio2013evasion, biggio2014security}.
 However, it was Szegedy et al.~\cite{szegedy2013intriguing} that first introduced AL attacks on DNNs.
-In the 2013 study, they show that very small perturbations that are indistinguishable to human eye can indeed fool CNN image classifiers like ImageNet.
+The 2013 study showed that very small perturbations that are indistinguishable to human eye can indeed fool CNN image classifiers like ImageNet.
 The perturbations in the study are calculated using the technique called Limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS).
 This algorithm searches in the variable space to find parameter vectors (perturbation) that can successfully fool the classifier.
 Later in 2014, Goodfellow et al.~\cite{goodfellow2014explaining} improved the attack by using the Fast Gradient Sign Method (FGSM) to efficiently craft minimally different adversarial samples.
 Unlike the L-BFGS method, the FGSM is computationally conservative and allows much faster perturbation crafting.

-In 2016, Papernot et al.~\cite{papernot2016limitations} further improved upon Goodfellow's FGSM by using Jacobian saliency maps to craft adversarial samples.
-Unlike the previous attacks, the jacobian saliency map attack (JSMA) does not modify randomly selected data points or pixels in an image.
+In 2016, Papernot et al.~\cite{papernot2016limitations} further improved upon Goodfellow's FGSM by using Jacobian Saliency Map Attack (JSMA) to craft adversarial samples.
+Unlike the previous attacks, JSMA does not modify randomly selected data points or pixels in an image.
 Instead, it finds the points of high importance with regards to the classifier decision and then modifies these specific pixels.
-These points are found by taking the Jacobian matrix of the loss function given a specific input sample.
-The JSMA allows an attacker to craft adversarial samples by modifying fewer data points in comparison to FGSM.
+These points are found by taking the Jacobian matrix of the loss function given a specific input sample, allowing an attacker to craft adversarial samples with fewer modifications.